Project Administrator, Information Technology (IT) Salary

 Popular Skills for Project Administrator, Information Technology (IT)

-Information Technology Project Administrators seem to require a number of specific skills.
-Most notably, skills in Microsoft Excel, Microsoft Project, Project Management, and Project Coordinating are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Network Management / Administration.
-For most people, competency in Information Technology Support indicates knowledge of Microsoft Project.
+Information Technology Project Administrators generally report applying a varied skill set to their work.
+Most notably, skills in Microsoft Excel, Project Management, Information Technology Support, and Microsoft Project are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Network Management / Administration.
+Those familiar with Information Technology Support also tend to know Microsoft Project.

 Pay by Experience Level for Project Administrator, Information Technology (IT)